 Chewing is beneficial to your dog’s dental health.
 It can massage their gums, loosen bacteria stuck in between teeth, and exercise their jaws.
 The KONG is originally known as a durable chew toy, so why not further improve its dental benefits?

 Grab a dog toothpaste, dog oral gel or spray, or a small amount of coconut oil, and slather one side of the KONG with it.
-As your kong dog chew toy and licks, they will circulate the oral treatments around their mouth and help reduce bacteria.
+As your kong dog chew toys and licks, they will circulate the oral treatments around their mouth and help reduce bacteria.

 This method does not, by any means, replace regular toothbrushing but can help improve upon their existing dental routines.
 Check out our Complete Pet Dental Care Guide to learn other methods for managing your dog’s dental health.